Retired President and Chief Executive Officer, Amtrak

 Dean of the School of Engineering and Applied Sciences, Princeton University.

-Dr. Goldsmith is the Dean of the School of Engineering and Applied Sciences at Princeton University, a position she has held since September 2020.
+Dr. Goldsmith is the Dean of the School of Engineering and Applied Sciences at Princeton University.
 Prior to becoming Dean at Princeton, Dr. Goldsmith served as the Stephen Harris professor in the School of Engineering at Stanford University from 2012-2020 and served as a professor, associate professor or assistant professor at Stanford University since January 1999.
 Dr. Goldsmith also founded and served as Chief Technology Officer of Plume WiFi (formerly, Accerlera, Inc.) from August 2010 to August 2014 and Quantenna Communications, Inc. (formerly, mySource Communications, Inc.) from 2005 to 2009.
-In addition, Dr. Goldsmith currently serves on the Technical Advisory Board Cohere Technologies.
+In addition, Dr. Goldsmith currently serves on the Technical Advisory Boards of Sequans Communications and Cohere Technologies.
 Dr. Goldsmith is a frequent lecturer and writer regarding wireless technologies.

 Chairman, nVent Electric plc